Trespa

 Trespa is the brand name of a type of high-pressure laminate (HPL) plate manufactured by Trespa International BV, based in Weert, the Netherlands.
 Their panels are used for exterior cladding, decorative facades and interior surfaces.
-It is composed of woodbased fibres or Kraft paper with phenolic resin applied.
+It is composed of decorative acrylic or melamine outer surfaces with a core of woodbased fibres or Kraft paper saturated with phenolic resin.

 History

 The company was founded by Hermann Krages (1909-1992), the son of a Bremen merchant in wood and fibreboard and the brother of the racer Louis Krages.
 He is known mostly today for his speculation on the German stock market.
 Krages initially was given a fiberboard plant in the Ore Mountains by his father, which he lost at the end of WWII.
 He then moved to Scheuerfeld where he acquired the Berger paper mill and began the "Deutsche Duroleum Gesellschaft", making fiberboard plates again.
 He expanded with new factories in Etzbach, Höxter an der Weser, Leutkirch im Allgäu and in Bremen.
 The company in Weert was founded in 1960.

 Initially the company focused mainly on the sale and storage of panels produced in the German plant at Leutkirch.
 Gradually it switched to the production of hardboard for mattresses.
 This activity was later incorporated into the company Thermopal after Krages sold his holdings due to his stock market speculation in the 1960s.
 In 1964 the name changed to "Weerter Plastics Industry" (“Weerter Kunststoffen Fabrieken”, or WKF).
 In 1967, the company was acquired by Hoechst, which used its product for surfaces in its laboratories.
 In 1991 the company passed to HAL Holding NV.